 Plantar fasciitis should not be ignored at all.
 This thing can make you suffer a lot if you don’t pay attention and try to sort it out.

-And choosing the right footwear for plantar fasciitis is not an easy task.
-I have done this job for you in the below part which will save your precious hours and let you choose the suitable one for you.
+Choosing the right footwear for plantar fasciitis is not an easy task.
+I have done this job for you in the below part which will save you precious hours and let you choose the suitable one for you.